Eagle Letters of Recommendation Procedures

 Unit leader have signed the Project Report, as required on Project Report page C.

-Scheduling your Eagle Scout Rank Board of Review: A member of the District Advancement
+Scheduling your Eagle Scout Rank Board of Review: A member of the Council Advancement

 team will contact you and/or your Unit Leadership to schedule your Eagle Scout Rank Board of